 Introduction to the field

-For timetables, courses and course content of the specialisation Business Studies and the common part of the master programme you can read the Study Handbook.
+For timetables, courses and course content of the specialisation Economics and Governance and the common part of the master's programme you can read the Study Handbook.

 After graduating from this specialisation, you have the possibility to do research, teach or take part in policy making at universities, the public sector, non-profit organisations or research organisations in the private sector.
 Visit future career for the stories and career paths of Alumni.